ellethetechgriot/knowledge-base/internal-docs/internal-sop.md

 ## Prerequisites

-- Access to Skio Admin Dashboard
+- Access to Repeatify Admin Dashboard
 - Access to Shopify Admin
 - Familiarity with the Retention Offer Matrix
 - Completion of Subscription Management Training